AthenaDecisionSystems/athena-owl-core/owl-agent-interface/README.md

 source ./setEnvironmentVariables.sh
 ```

-_Note: there are two other environment variables that are processed by the frontend._
+_Note: there are other environment variables that are processed by the frontend._
 **NEXT_PUBLIC_DEMO_TEXT**_'s content is automatically entered in the chat text area when you enter the string `demo`.
 See below for an example in IBU Insurance Demo._
 **NEXT_PUBLIC_COLLECTION_NAME** _is the collection name in the vector store associated with your demo.
 This name is also declared in the config.yaml file.
 If not provided, `owl_default` is the default value for the frontend._
+**NEXT_PUBLIC_SHOW_SETTINGS_AND_DOCUMENTS** _indicates with yes or no or true or false whether the accordion with Settings and Documents is displayed or not._

 ### Build
 ```